Mumbai Consensus: Origin

 Summers also suggested that India's model may become increasingly viable for other nations because it does not fail the middle class but instead allows this group to prosper, whilst not deviating from the traditional capitalist approach to running the economy.
-However, he acknowledged number of challenges that would hurt the viability of a Mumbai Consensus, with a need of continued assurance of efficiency of government whilst also having continued faith in the public sector and action which means that continued economic prosperity does not just lead to the success of a select few.
+However, he acknowledged number of challenges that would hurt the viability of a Mumbai Consensus, with a need of continued assurance of efficiency of government whilst also having continued faith in the public sector (additionally with the Public Sector Undertakings in India) and action which means that continued economic prosperity does not just lead to the success of a select few.

-Pluralistic Democracy
+Pluralistic democracy

 The strength of India's democracy has consistently shown itself in fair and free elections, at regular intervals without being characterized by military coups or frequent martial law impositions.
-In the 2009 Indian Lok Sabha (lower house of Parliament) elections, 300 political parties and almost 8000 candidates ran for office.
-Voting occurred at 828,804 polling stations across the country.
-Such a diverse democracy works in a polity largely based on the rule of law.
-Enshrined in the Indian Constitution, political and media freedoms provide a continual framework for negotiations by stakeholders of their right to participate and achieve in society.
-Earlier, a rigid caste system has skewed political freedoms and achievement to the higher classes but Dalit or lower caste populist leaders like Mayawati, Chief Minister of the largest and most populous state of Uttar Pradesh, prove that such social barriers are gradually breaking down.
+In the 2009 Lok Sabha elections, 300 political parties and almost 8,000 candidates ran for office, with voting occurring at 828,804 polling stations across India.
+Chief Minister of the largest and most populous state of Uttar Pradesh, prove that such social barriers are gradually breaking down.
 With 1652 languages and dialects spoken, the Indian democracy is home to an incredible diversity of ethnic and linguistic backgrounds.
-India contains the majority of the world's Zoroastrians, Sikhs, Hindus, Jains and Bahá'ís.
+India contains the majority of the world's Zoroastrians, Sikhs, Hindus, Jains and Baháʼís.
 India is also home to the third largest Muslim population in the world after Indonesia and Pakistan.
 Gender issues, long a thorny criticism of India, have improved.
 Out of 3.5 million village legislators, 1.2 million are women.
-Though gender issues continue to be a persistent issue, especially in conservative rural areas, a young woman in India has the possibility of pursuing a political or entrepreneurial career, spurred on by countless micro-finance institutions, that only lend to women entrepreneurs.
+Though gender issues continue to be persistent, especially in conservative rural areas, a young woman in India has the possibility of pursuing a political or entrepreneurial career, spurred on by countless micro-finance institutions, that only lend to women entrepreneurs.
 The ability of a country characterized by such diversity to continue to participate in a democratic framework has many policy implications for similarly diverse countries around the world.